common-workflow-language/user_guide/src/topics/inputs.md

 :emphasize-lines: 5-10
 ```

-To correct it, you must remember to use an or operator in your JavaScript expression
-when using exclusive parameters, or any parameter that allows `null`.
-For example,
+To correct it, you should explicitly handle the possibility of a `null` value.
-the expression could be changed to `$(inputs.file_format || 'auto')`, to have
+For example, the expression could be changed to `$(inputs.file_format ||
-a default value if none was provided in the command line or job input file.
+'auto')`, to have a default value `"auto"` if none was provided in the command
+line or job input file.

+Here, the boolean “or” operator `||` in JavaScript is used for its
+_short-circuiting_ property.
+If `inputs.file_format` is “true” in a boolean
+context (e.g. a valid non-empty string from the enum), the evaluation of the
+expression stops at the first operand of `||`; it “short-circuits”.
+If however
+`inputs.file_format` is `null`, the whole expression’s value becomes that of
+the second operand, which is why a reasonable default can be provided there.

 % TODO
 %